rodrihgh/chulapa/docs/collections/_docs/03_theming.md

 ## Code highlighting

-Several highlighting styles available thanks to [@jwarby](http://jwarby.github.io/jekyll-pygments-themes).
+Pygments highlighting styles available thanks to [@jwarby](http://jwarby.github.io/jekyll-pygments-themes).
 Just follow the link and choose the one you want. **default**

 ```yaml
 chulapa-skin: